GrinonBarrett/Taksidos/Jitter.md

 **Creature Type**: Jitters are Fey.

 **Size**: Jitters are between 9"-13" tall.
 They weigh between 2-5 pounds.
-They are small creatures.
+They are diminutive creatures.

 **Hitpoints**: A jitter has no hitpoints.